 They have all been around for what seems like forever and are all technically homeless.
 The homeless problem in America is not new.

-In the age of political correctness, even the panhandler on the street corner may get offended if you call him a bum when he considers himself a hobo or a tramp.…Continue
+In the age of political correctness, even the panhandler on the street corner may get offended if you call him a bum when he considers himself a hobo or a tramp.
+There are definite differences in the meanings of these…Continue

 Added by Lee Dworshak on March 6, 2016 at 4:30pm — No Comments